Tag Archive for ‘knit’

 1. knitted winged heart tattoo

-2. crocheted tug toy
+2. crocheted heart tug toy (pics are gone, but instructions are there)

 3. knitted anatomically correct heart